Default argument: Default arguments in C++

-In the first case the value for the argument called c is specified as normal.
+In the first case the value for the argument called c is specified explicitly.
 In the second case, the argument is omitted, and the default value of 12 will be used instead.

-There is no means to know if the argument has been specified by the caller or if the default value was used.
+For the function called, there is no means to know if the argument has been specified by the caller or if the default value was used.

 The above-mentioned method is especially useful when one wants to set default criteria so that the function can be called with or without parameters.